potatoalienof13/galaxy-garden-2/README.md

 # galaxy-garden-2

-An improved version of galaxy-garden that uses opengl instead of opencv.
+An improved version of galaxy-garden that uses opengl instead of opencv for rendering.
+Opencv is just used to save images.
 This has a dependency on glfw3, tclap, and opencv.

 See `gg2 --help` for a basic idea of how to use it.